Collokia/vertx-dynamodb-streams/README.md

 });
 ```

-Once the client is initialized, it can be used to access the Amazon Kinesis API in async manner:
+Once the client is initialized, it can be used to access the Amazon DynamoDB Streams API in async manner:

 ```
 client.listStreams("MyTable", null, null, ar -> {